ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/poc/version/poc_version_docs.md

 * 28_days counters (how many users have created at least one issue over the last 4 months)
 * an instance configuration parameter (has this instance enabled saml/sso)

-This model extracts the 28-days counters (based on the mapping table in this spreadsheet) and flattens the json.
+This model extracts the all-time counters (based on the mapping table in this spreadsheet) and flattens the json.

 The models transforms this json: